9 Ways to Include Gamification in Learning Design Infographic

 “These games have an explicit and carefully thought-out educational purpose and are not intended to be played primarily for amusement” — Clark Abt (originator of the term serious games)

-These types of games tell a story as they progress.
-They get the user to immerse themselves in another world (now sometimes quite literally through the use of Virtual Reality technology).
+These type of games tell a story as they progress.
+They get the user to immerse themselves in another world (now sometimes quite literally through the use of Virtual Reality).
 These games have high motivation, short play duration and are designed to modify the user’s behaviour rapidly with frequent feedback on performance.
 A good example is a game to get you to blood type patients effectively developed by the Nobel Foundation.
 These are presentations that we would recognise alongside traditional games, the difference being the incorporation of learning.

-It is quite often these types of games that people think of when they say that the cost of gamification in learning is too high to implement.
+It is quite often these types of games that people think of when they say that the cost of gamification is too high to implement.
 The cost may be high, but this needs to be considered against the number of users, and the alternative costs of delivery and its effectiveness.

 9 ways to include gamification in Learning Design